Frequently Asked Questions...

 Q. Is this the right field school for me?

-A. This is an awesome experience and is perfect for students studying settlement and/or mortuary archaeology, osteology (human and faunal), medieval studies, history, and many other things.
-Please remember that this is a „field school” and will not solely focus on any one aspect of anthropology/archaeology but will cover many different areas.
-We try our best to give you a broad base of knowledge, so you will be expected to participate in ALL field school activities.
-You should also realize that this is an ongoing archaeological exploration.
-Your work will contribute to the project as a whole and you will be expected to participate actively.
-We have a good time and enjoy ourselves, but we also work hard.
-Also, please keep in mind that you will be in a foreign country for a month.
+A. This is an awesome experience and is perfect for students studying bioarchaeology, settlement and/or mortuary archaeology, osteology (human and faunal), medieval studies, history, and many other things.
+Please remember that this is a "field school" and will not solely focus on any one aspect of anthropology/archaeology but will cover many different areas.
+We try our best to give you a broad base of knowledge.
+You should also realize that this is an ongoing archaeological exploration and research project.
+Your work will contribute to the project as a whole and you will be expected to participate actively as a vital team member.
+We have a good time and enjoy ourselves, but we also work hard, so be prepared to be tired and also very satisfied with your accomplishments in Giecz.
+Please keep in mind that you will be in a foreign country for a month.
 For some, this is a wonderful getaway, but for others it may get hard to be away that long.
-Just remember that this is a brief time away and cherish this unique experience while it lasts!
+Just remember that this is a brief time away and cherish this unique experience while it lasts.